 HIGHWAY TO HELL: THE LIFE AND DEATH OF AC/DC LEGEND BON SCOTT

 Highway to Hell was first published by Pan Macmillan in Australia in 1994.
-Nearly quarter of a century later in 2017, with a new fourth Australian edition out in 2015 after numerous American and British editions over the years and five foreign-language translations, Highway to Hell still sets the benchmark for Australian rock books, and remains the original, forensic, unflinching and masterful biography of a man who is an international Australian icon and one of rock’s greatest-ever performers.
+A quarter of a century later, with a new fourth Australian edition of the book out in 2015 after numerous American and British editions over the years and five foreign-language translations, Highway to Hell still sets the benchmark for Australian rock books, and remains the original, forensic, unflinching and masterful biography of a man who is an international Australian icon and one of rock’s greatest-ever performers.
 Acclaimed an instant classic, Highway to Hell was first published in the UK in 1995 by Sidgwick & Jackson, and then in the US, in 2001, by Verse Chorus Press.
 In 2002, Pan Macmillan published a second Australian edition, in Picador, and then in 2007 the book underwent a major revamp for new editions through Picador in Australia and VCP for the US and UK.
 Subsequently, there have been French, Italian, Bulgarian, Spanish and Finnish editions.
 The current VCP edition remains the only one still illustrated, and that's a great asset it boasts.
 But I'm stoked that Pan Macmillan in Australia still refuses to let it go out of print in my (and Bon's!) home territory, and all the more chuffed because this latest (fourth!) edition gave me the opportunity to get in great Sydney artist Glenn Smith to design an all-new, all-awesome cover, which I'm staggered to say, is, well, embossed - now I've really made it!
 Read here the Preface for this edition.
 Highway to Hell has had to face down many challengers to its throne over the years, but, I think I can humbly and confidently say, it remains unbowed...

 “Like the Doors after the publication of Danny Sugarman’s No One Here Gets Out Alive, the Bon Scott-era AC/DC is about to become a bona fide cult sensation.
 Cast in the Sugarman role is respected rock writer Clinton Walker ... a timely and acclaimed biography” - Glenn A. Baker, BILLBOARD